 A successful mom’s support group, in my experience, is one where the members are encouraged to share their most private experiences and get supportive feedback.
 You will never feel judged.
 You will never feel you are doing it “wrong.”
 And slowly but surely, you will start to internalize these beliefs.
 Moms will share some tips and tricks, but it will all be in the spirit of “Here’s what worked for me and my baby.”
 You will be exposed to many ideas and beliefs about parenting with an invitation to take what you like and leave the rest.

 As my baby grows into a toddler, I am less active in the Facebook group than I once was.
 Sometimes, I think maybe I don’t need the lifeboat anymore.
 And just as that thought enters my mind, my son breaks out in a weird rash, or has a massive tantrum, or challenges me in some new and uncharted way.
 And I thank my lucky stars that I can consult these brilliant, beautiful women who keep me feeling strong, and hopeful, and help me believe in myself as a mother.

 If you are treading water and lacking a lifeboat, I urge you to find or build one of your own.
 This is both simple and difficult to accomplish:

 Step one: Set up a private group filled with other parents that you trust (and who you trust to invite their own trusted friends to join).
 Step two: Create group rules and norms around a culture of acceptance and love, with the goal of helping one another be the best mothers you can be (no matter what that may mean to each individual member).
 Step three: Hold on for dear life.

-Want to share your ideas or stories with the village in a guest post?
+Want to share your ideas with the village in a guest post?
 Write to us at firstname.lastname@example.org for more information.
 We’d love to hear from you!